By Saurav · saavos

 If you need 100 AI conversations per month and want live chat bundled: Tidio at $39.
 For more than 100 AI conversations, look elsewhere at that price.

-Free tier to test before deciding: start free at saavos.com.
-50 messages/month, Claude Haiku, no card.
-FastBots and Chatbase both have free tiers at similar caps.
+Preview to test before deciding: preview at saavos.com. dashboard preview with a faster Claude model, no card.
+FastBots and Chatbase both have no-card previews at similar caps.

 Pricing confirmed from vendor pages, May 2026.
 FastBots pricing from fastbots.ai/pricing; Chatbase from chatbase.co/pricing; Tidio from tidio.com/pricing.
 The FastBots article referenced here: blog.fastbots.ai/ai-chatbot-pricing-comparison-what-businesses-actually-pay-in-2026/ (published April 16, 2026).